act-rules/act-rules.github.io/pages/glossary/large-scale-text.md

 > TRANSLATION NOTE
 > In the case of Japanese full-width characters, 22 point or 18 point bold type is considered to be the "equivalent" size, based on the First Report of the Enlarged Textbook Promotion Council, "Chapter 2 Standards for Enlarged Textbooks." is reasonable.

-Assuming all CJK characters pose similar contrast challanges, this definition extends the Japanese requirement to the whole CJK characters set included in the [Unicode standard](https://unicode.org/charts/PDF/U4E00.pdf) within the range of 4E00–9FFF.
+Assuming all CJK characters pose similar contrast challenges, this definition extends the Japanese requirement to the whole CJK characters set included in the [Unicode standard](https://unicode.org/charts/PDF/U4E00.pdf) within the range of 4E00–9FFF.

 [computed]: https://www.w3.org/TR/css-cascade-3/#computed-value
 [font-size]: https://www.w3.org/TR/css-fonts-3/#propdef-font-size